GuyGever/GeverProject/README.md

 # GeverProject
-The Project For The Cyber Finals in OpenVPN
+The Project For The Cyber Finals

 Trello List (On School's Mail): https://trello.com/b/Q2ZPc2oH/gever